brandon-pereira/purrvice-workers/README.md

 	will not communicate with http://localhost:8080/webpack-dev-server)
 - Service Workers don't work with ES6/ES7 code.
 You are limited to using only ES5 and any ES6 code that has the same browser support as service workers.
 - Service Workers can't connect directly to the webpage until they've registered and the user has refreshed.
-This is only a problem if you're using a client-side proxy (can't garuntee service worker is ready)
+This is only a problem if you're using a client-side proxy (can't garuntee service worker is ready).
+- Service Worker may not claim browser tab until refresh.
+Active Chrome Bug. https://bugs.chromium.org/p/chromium/issues/detail?id=462529
 - Service Workers sometimes won't execute if other service workers are active.
 You can find and kill active service workers in Chrome Dev Tools through Application > Check 'Show All' > Hit unregister on all.